Out-of-Network Liability and Balance Billing

 How to obtain non-formulary drugs

-Medical Mutual’s High Performance Formulary includes a variety of effective, lower-cost drugs that meet our strict clinical standards.
+Medical Mutual’s High Performance Plus formulary includes a variety of effective, lower-cost drugs that meet our strict clinical standards.
 If you choose to take a drug that is not included on the formulary, that drug will generally not be covered by your health plan.
 You will have to pay 100 percent of the cost.
 This will be true unless your doctor or health provider requests a formulary coverage review and an exception is made based on medical necessity.

 - If an exception is granted, the non-formulary drug and its refills will be covered for the duration of the prescription or, for an exigent circumstance, for the duration of the exigency.
 In addition, your out-of-pocket costs for that drug will accumulate toward your in-network maximum out-of-pocket amount.

-- If denied and your drug will not be covered by your plan, you will be told in writing of your external review rights as part of our initial decision.
+- If your request is denied, your drug will not be covered by your plan, and you will be told in writing of your external review rights as part of our initial decision.
 You may request an external review by an independent review organization (IRO) within 180 days from your receipt of the notice of Final Adverse Benefit Determination.
 All requests must be in writing, including electronically, except for expedited external reviews, which can be made orally.
 IROs will complete standard reviews within 30 days of receiving the request and information sufficient to complete the review, and expedited reviews within 72 hours of receiving the request and information sufficient to complete the review.
 An expedited review can be requested if your treating provider believes the Adverse Benefit Determination involves a medical condition that could seriously jeopardize your life or health or your ability to regain maximum function if treatment is delayed.
 You will be told in writing of the IRO’s decision.

 There is no cost to you associated with requesting any applicable appeals or external reviews.